Azure/device-simulation-dotnet/docs/DEVICE_MODELS.md

  */
 function main(context, previousState) {

-    // Restore the global state before generating the new telemetry, so that
+    // Restore the global device properties and the global state before
+    // generating the new telemetry, so that the telemetry can apply changes
-    // the telemetry can apply changes using the previous function state. restoreState(previousState);
+    // using the previous function state.
+    restoreSimulation(previousState, previousProperties);

     if (state.moving) {
         state.floor = varyfloor(state.floor, 1, floors);